baus5/stud/README.md

 i have know nothing about any of licence. so if something is wrong please notify me. but i believe any reachable materials from the internet can be use any of from anyone. those concepts also differ from country by country or regions. so when i was a kid this didnt teached to me from any school which i graduated.

+## acknowledgement of debt

+...

 # intro

 *[skip-this-section](#table-of-contents)*

-hello, im baus. this repo kinda docs or intro for programming experience what im currently interest about computer science and what i studied, searched or coded since when i start learning programing.
+hello, im `baus`. this repo kinda docs or intro for programming experience what im currently interest about computer science and what i studied, searched or coded since when i start learning programing.

 Some of those topics are my most loving programming languages, terminal, general concepts of computing in compsci, math, data science, web development, python development, game development, C/C++, ios app development etc…